shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Ksathwik03/info.md

 Ques - How to edit last commit message in git?

 Ans -  To edit our last commit message in git we have to use a command "git commit --amend", this will show us the last commit message int vim we can use insert and edit our commit message hit :wq exit the vim and hence last message is commited

+Ques - How to delete a commit in git?

+Ans -  To delete a commit in git we have to use a command "git rebase -p --onto SHA^ SHA",ShA can be found out by git log